Wireless Quantum Key Distribution in Indoor Environments: Introduction

 Wireless indoor QKD would not be without its own implementation challenges.
 Such a system is expected to suffer from the background noise, loss, and the implications of the mobility requirement.
-Ambient light, caused by sun and artificial sources of light, is the primary hindrance to the successful operation of QKD in indoor environments.
-Essentially, QKD is a noise-dependent scheme, in which the key cannot be exchanged when the noise level exceeds a certain level.
+Ambient light, caused by the sun and artificial sources of light, is the primary hindrance to the successful operation of QKD in indoor environments.
+Essentially, QKD is a noise-dependent scheme, in which a secret key cannot be exchanged when the noise level exceeds a certain level.
 Another possible downside of indoor environments is the existence of severe loss, in comparison to fiber-based QKD, when the transmitted beam's angle is wide.
 For instance, the non-directed line-of-sight configuration, which suits most a mobile user, would suffer most from the background noise and loss.
 This is because, in this configuration, the receiver's field of view (FOV) should be sufficiently wide in order to collect sufficient power to operate.
 This would result in more background noise to sneak in.
-A wide beam angle at the transmitter would also result in a high channel loss, which may not be tolerable in the single-photon regime that QKD must operate.
-Beam steering could be a possible solution to such problems, but it would add to the complexity and the cost of handheld devices.
+A wide beam angle at the transmitter would also result in a high channel loss, which may not be tolerable in the single-photon regime that most QKD schemes operate.
+Beam steering could be a possible solution to such problems, but it would add to the complexity of the system and the cost of handheld devices.

 In this paper, we assess the feasibility of employing QKD in indoor environments by using the known techniques in optical wireless communications (OWC).
-Here we find the feasibility regime for QKD in a single-room single-user scenario.
+One distinctive feature of the setups we consider in our work is the use of phase encoding, which, as compared to polarization encoding used in \cite{HP_HandheldQKD,chun2017handheld}, offers higher resilience to alignment issues.
+This would, in principle, enables us to use wider beams and field of views, which are important factors for the mobility feature.
+Under such a setting, we find the feasibility regime for QKD in a single-room single-user scenario.
 Multiple users can also be supported by using relevant multiple-access techniques~\cite{razavi2012multiple}~\cite{bahrani2015orthogonal}.
+The system is mainly examined in the presence of background noise induced by an artificial lighting source, as well as the loss in indoor environments.
+We also account for possible imperfections in the encoder and decoder modules.
 Our results confirm that there exists a practical regime of operation where secret keys can be exchanged using wireless QKD links.
-Our results also show that to what extent beam steering may or may not be needed.
-This investigation will then pave the road for any experimental realization of wireless indoor QKD.
+Our results specify to what extent beam steering may or may not be needed.
+This investigation paves the road for any experimental realization of wireless indoor QKD~\cite{chun2017handheld}.